 Not enough core exercises

 As a mom, it can be hard to have time for a shower, let alone a core workout.
 Ashley, our program founder, is a mom of four and understands this more than anyone.
-She designed the workouts to be quick and easy, offering guidance on how to fit in a fast workout during naptime or after your little ones are off to sleep at night.
-The workouts outlined in Ashley’s Core Basics program are the best way to correct rib flare quickly.
+She designed the workouts to be quick, allowing you to fit in a fast workout during naptime or after your little ones go to sleep at night.
+The workouts outlined in Ashley’s Core Basics program are the best way to correct it quickly.

 How long does it take to fix rib flare?

 Rib flare typically improves fairly quickly.
-By implementing the exercises mentioned above on a daily basis, flared ribs usually improve in about X-X months.
-Here are some rib flare before and after photos from our SLAM moms!
+Here are some before and after photos from our SLAM moms!

 Rib flare before & after photos